qjebbs/vscode-plantuml/README.md

 The plugin manages multiple diagrams in one file, and support concurrency export when exports them.

 To export diagrams, go to Command Palette, find and execute command:
+- `PlantUML: Export Current Diagram`
-- `PlantUML: Export Current Diagram to file`
+- `PlantUML: Export Current File Diagrams`.
-- `PlantUML: Export All Diagrams to file`.
+- `PlantUML: Export Workspace Diagrams`.

 ## Features

+- Preview and auto update
-- Manages multiple diagrams in one file.
+- Export diagram at cursor, or diagrams in current file or whole workspace.
+- Concurrency export
 - `Ctrl+Shift+O` to list all diagrams in the file.
 Add titles for every diagram is recommended.
-- New syntax file, support of all diagram types and salt.
+- New syntax file, support of all diagram types.
-- Preview and auto update
-- Concurrency export

 ![demo](images/demo.gif "demo")